unimapper/unimapper.github.io/docs/reference/associations.md

 ~~~

 ## Remote associations

-> This feature is experimental and should be available in version 1.1.0 and higher.
+You can even associate entities with cross-adapter relationship.

-You can even associate entities with different adapters across multiple data stores.
+### Dominance